yamerooo123/Fake-News-Detector/README.md

 and use this as the baseline model

 ## Base Model
-we use dataset from [Kaggle](https://www.kaggle.com/datasets/saurabhshahane/fake-news-classification), split it train:test 80:20
+We use dataset from [Kaggle](https://www.kaggle.com/datasets/saurabhshahane/fake-news-classification), split it train:test 80:20
 , use model architect of this notebook [Fake News Detector RNN](https://www.kaggle.com/code/muhammadwaseem123/fake-news-detector-rnn).
 Create a ModelCheckpoint callback that saves the model's weights every 5 epochs ,Create an EarlyStopping callback that stops training when the validation loss has not improved for 3 consecutive epochs here is result:

 ![baseline](model/EscoreBaseModel.png)